 In this operation the surgeon removes the lining of the abdomen (peritoneum).

 Some doctors use a technique called cytoreductive surgery, which also called debulking.
 They remove the whole peritoneum so the mesothelioma is removed as much as possible.

 This has worked well for some people.
 In some studies, about half of the patients treated in this way were still alive 5 years later.

 During the operation, the surgeon gives chemotherapy straight into the abdominal cavity.
 Research has suggested that the chemotherapy works better if it is heated to a few degrees above body temperature.
-This is called hyperthermic intraoperative intraperitoneal chemotherapy (HIIC).
+This is called hyperthermic intraperitoneal chemotherapy (HIPEC).

 The intraperitoneal chemotherapy may be repeated a few times after the surgery.